 Staying on the walking theme, cross over to the other side of Carson Street for a gorgeous walk through the Capitol grounds.
 If you’re in need of a refill, be sure to stop by Comma Coffee first.
 Our capitol building truly shines in the fall.
 The perimeter of this historical landmark is lined by 17 different trees, each representative of a different county of Nevada.
 Many of the trees are marked with descriptive plaques to help you identify them and the county they represent.
 While you’re leaf peeping, see if you can find Carson City’s tree!
 Be sure to bring the camera as this spot will inspire some of the greatest fall photos in town.

 **The Capitol will be under refurbishment until mid-2023.
-Scaffolding will cover the building until then, but the doors are still open for visitors to explore the building and see the Battle Born Hall on the second floor.
+The doors are still open for visitors to explore the building and see the Battle Born Hall on the second floor.

 Some will say we’ve saved the best for last here—you’ll have to let us know what you think on our Facebook or Instagram channels.
 Without further adieu, make sure to visit Carson River Park this month to see incredible spread of yellow leaves along the flowing waters of the Carson River.
 Just ten minutes from the center of town, this park is home to the largest grove of changing leaves in city limits and it will have you putting on Coldplay’s Yellow ASAP.
 Enjoy the views from the car window while driving along Carson River Road or pull into the park itself for up to 3 miles of out and back trails along the river.

 One of the largest parks in Carson City is home to some stunning cottonwood trees, a mini railroad, and incredible bridges.
 It’s also a wonderful place to spend a day soaking in the yellow.